scalavision/bash4s/README.md

 ### embrace os-lib, zio-process, zio and the scala and java apis

-You can use the [proc](https://github.com/lihaoyi/os-lib#osproccall) method in `os-lib` to reuse all of the rich functionality this library provides when it comes to running it, setting paths and pipe via `stdin`, `stderr`, `stdout`:
+You can use the [proc](https://github.com/lihaoyi/os-lib#osproccall) method in `os-lib` to reuse all of the rich functionality this library provides when it comes to running it, setting the environment, paths and piping via `stdin`, `stderr`, `stdout`:

 ```scala
 // creating a handle to a process description that will be run later.